 Make a “Mission Bucket” for your kids

-There’s lots of different ways to teach your kids money smarts, but we’ve found a great way to help our kids think about the future and save their money at the same time.
+There’s lots of different ways to teach your kids money smarts, but we’ve found a great way to help our kids think about the future and saving money at the same time.
 We call them “Mission Buckets”.

 In the LDS faith, all 18-year-old male members are encouraged to serve a two-year proselyting mission in locations all over the world.
 It costs a lot of money but we still want each of our boys to go.
 So, in an effort to motivate our boys to save for their missions, I bought a large water container (either 3-gallon or 5-gallon).
 I glued the lid shut and cut a hole through the lid, just large enough to fit a quarter.